giiwa/giiwa/README.md

 <h1><img height='46' src="http://giiwa.org/images/giiwa.png" alt="giiwa"/></h1>
 <p>Giiwa is a Java Web framework, the aim is to <strong>simplify</strong> and <strong>develop fast</strong>, projects can be <strong>reused</strong> and <strong>overrided</strong>.</p>
 <p>To achieve the goal, Giiwa use module management, and simplified MV development model.
 Please see <a href="http://giiwa.org">giiwa.org</a> to learn more about Giiwa.</p>
-<p>View can be Velocity template, JSP page or Freemaker template.</p>
+<p>View can be Velocity template, JSP page or FreeMaker template.</p>
 <p><img src="http://giiwa.org/docs/images/mv.png" alt="MV developing"/></p>

 <h2>Downloading</h2>